 During Q2, the European market saw strong demand for the chemical.
 Yara, a significant producer, recently revealed their revised seasonal rates for Europe.
 Surprisingly, the corporation offered the chemical at a cheaper price than previously offered.

 Prices increased significantly in the European market in Q3 2021, as demand for fertilizers from both the domestic and global markets increased.
-Consistent increases in the prices of raw materials on the international market pushed up Ammonium Nitrite prices throughout the region.
-Additionally, higher freight costs and rising demands for ammonium nitrite led to an upward trend in Europe.
+Consistent increases in the prices of raw materials on the international market pushed up ammonium nitrate prices throughout the region.
+Additionally, higher freight costs and rising demands for ammonium nitrate led to an upward trend in Europe.

 The market remained strong in Q3 2021, owing to increased demand from the agriculture sector.
-As the economic growth progressed toward pre-pandemic levels, the price of ammonium nitrite increased.
+As the economic growth progressed toward pre-pandemic levels, ammonium nitrate prices increased.
 Supplies remained scarce throughout the quarter, owing to higher upstream ammonia costs as a result of the Ida hurricane, which made landfall on the Gulf Coast of the United States of America in late August.

 Supply remained robust in Q4 despite a fall in demand as the US harvest season came to an end.
 Demand decreased continuously as harvesting progressed, however farmers continued to benefit from favorable prices of the chemical.
 Winter's early arrival and progression resulted in an abrupt cessation of additional fertilizer application in fields.

 In 2020, the country's demand for NPK fertilizer, of which ammonium nitrate is a critical feedstock, reached 41 million tonnes, with imports accounting for 80% of this.
 Meanwhile, domestic production reached its lowest level in years, down 11% from the previous year.